 Rollback trigger ledgers

-A workflow can be online and still require rollback if truth, ownership, provenance, auth, or customer impact drifts away from the approved path.
+A process can be online and still require rollback if truth, ownership, provenance, auth, or customer impact drifts away from the approved path.

 - rollback trigger ledger